 I take a strengths and values approach to helping people.
 It is through these that we can create a what, how, and why for your life.
-It is how we create direction and purpose.
-But why should you focus on strengths rather than problems and weaknesses?
-Doesn’t that mean ignoring problems, and won’t it lead to more problems up ahead?
+That is, it is how we create direction and purpose.
+But why should you focus on strengths, rather than problems and weaknesses?
+Doesn’t that mean ignoring problems, and won’t that lead to more issues up ahead?

 I invite you to begin this reflection by engaging in one of your own.
 Stop for a moment and consider these three questions, giving a minute to each.